 How to Validate UI/UX Design Trends in Your Product

-Before implementing trends, validate them rigorously.
+Before implementing trends, validate them rigorously through user-centered design.
 For ui ux design trends 2026, consider:

 - Analytics review to spot drop-off points